-- For attending a self-education course (travel between your place of work and an education institution or between your home and an education institution). - In a business you operate as a sole trader;

-- In a business you operate through a partnership or trust (where the vehicle costs have not already been claimed in that entity's return); - To attend a meeting with your tax agent; - To attend a meeting with an investment advisor to discuss existing investments (but not to establish a new investment portfolio or financial plan); - To attend an investment seminar or company annual general meeting (existing investments only).
+- For attending a self-education course (travel between your place of work and an education institution or between your home and an education institution). - In a business you operate as a sole trader; - In a business you operate through a partnership or trust (where the vehicle costs have not already been claimed in that entity's return); - To attend a meeting with your tax agent; - To attend a meeting with an investment advisor to discuss existing investments (but not to establish a new investment portfolio or financial plan); - To attend an investment seminar or company annual general meeting (existing investments only).

-For tax years up to and including 2014/15, there are four different methods under which you can claim car expenses, but different qualifying rules apply;
+For tax years from 2015/16, there are two different methods under which you can claim car expenses, but different qualifying rules apply;

-- A set rate per kilometre for up to 5,000 kms (the 5,000 km limit is increased for any travel to your tax agent); - Actual expenses calculated under a logbook method (provided you have maintained a logbook); - 1/3 of actual expenses; - 12% of the original cost of the vehicle.
+- A set rate per kilometre for up to 5,000 kms (the 5,000 km limit is increased for any travel to your tax agent); - Actual expenses calculated under a logbook method (provided you have maintained a logbook);